gvwilson/thirdbit/src/fiction/eimin/index.md

 I wanted to see Ossisswe, and Ruuda, and Ini Bantang, and, oh, the whole world.
 I wanted to see what a city looked like, a city full of *nif* like me.
 I wanted to have adventures
-so that I could come back to Medef to tell stories and have girls like Hediyeh blush and giggle when I walked by, the way they blushed and giggled around the *nif* traders when they passed through.
+so that I could come back to Medef to tell stories and have girls like Hediyeh blush and giggle when I walked by, the way they blushed and giggled when *nif* traders passed through.

 I put one foot in front of the other, taking four steps for every three of Razi's.
 The sun was half-way to noon when Razi turned east.